 Potato Peels – provide moisture and they also have anti-bacterial properties that help in healing.
 Doctors have found that potato peel bandages work better for minor burns than conventional dressings.
 Using a potato peel can reduce the chance of scarring.

-Rose Hip Oil – mix 1 ounce each of rose hip seed oil and essential oils of rose and everlasting and apply daily to the scar after bathing.
+Rose Hip Oil – mix 1 ounce each of rose hip seed oil and essential oils of rose and apply daily to the scar after bathing.
 This should help to improve the appearance of the scar.
 Store the mixture in a dark glass bottle.
 (I like this brand)

 Rosewater – stimulates blood vessels and circulation, both of which are needed to repair scars.
 Rosewater is a great addition to any scar treatment listed here.
 (I like this brand)

 Sandalwood – apply to the affected scar area overnight until you see a diminished appearance.
 (I like this brand)